dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

 }
 ```

-## 6. The Assignment Workflow.
+## 6. The Workflow to Assign and Release

 We now compose a workflow that leverages `getUserAssignment` and `checkForExpiredAssignment` to reliably assign alerts and then release them when they expire.
 This workflow takes the name of the employee and, optionally, whether this is a request for more time.
 It does the following
 1. use the [CurrentTimeCommunicator](../reference/communicatorlib.md#currenttimecommunicator) to durably retrieve the workflow start time
 2. call `getUserAssignment` to retrieve the assignment status for the employee (creating a new assignment if appropriate)
 3. use [setEvent](../tutorials/workflow-communication-tutorial#setevent) to return the assignment status to the caller
-4. if this is a new assignment, go into a loop that performs durable sleep and calls `checkForExpiredAssignment` to invalidate this assignment when time is up.
+4. if this is a new assignment, go into a loop that performs durable sleep and calls `checkForExpiredAssignment` to release this assignment when time is up.

 In other words, if this is a new assignment, then the workflow runs longer, until the assignment is over.
 Else, it simply checks the status and returns quickly.
 We can do this with DBOS because workflows are guaranteed to continue executing to completion.